 Rabbi Neuman was a survivor of six Nazi concentration camps, including Auschwitz and Mauthausen.
 Neuman was a slave laborer for the Nazis and German munitions companies during a portion of his four years of internment.
 Neuman’s parents, six sisters and a younger brother all perished in the Holocaust.

-Rabbi Neuman was liberated at Ebensee, Austria, by American soldiers of the 11th Armored Division in May of 1945.
+Rabbi Neuman was liberated at Ebensee, Austria, by American soldiers of the 3rd Cavalry Group in May of 1945.
 He arrived in the United States in 1950 with no family, no assets, and little knowledge of English.
 Thanks to a scholarship from the National Federation of Temple Sisterhoods, Rabbi Neuman was able to earn a Bachelors degree from the University of Cincinnati, and Bachelor and Master of Arts and Hebrew Letters degrees from Hebrew Union College in Cincinnati, where he was ordained as a rabbi.

 Rabbi Neuman served as a pulpit rabbi in the Republic of Panama, Alabama, Iowa, Illinois, and California over the course of 28 years.
 For 25 years, Neuman served as an auxiliary chaplain in the United States Armed Forces.
 In 1985, Rabbi Neuman was awarded a Doctor of Divinity degree from Hebrew Union College.